triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 ```

 It will install the user-mode XRT runtime and at least compile and
-install the AMD/Xilinx device driver modules for the current running
+install the AMD device driver modules for the current running
 kernel, even if it fails for the other kernels installed on the
 machine.
 If you do not plan to run on a real FPGA board but only use
 software or hardware emulation instead, it does not matter if the